shreymishra27/Unit-2-Project/README.md

 Some common functionalities that we have used in this website are as follows:

-1.Product pages
+1.Product pages.
-2.Cart page
+2.Cart page.
-3.Sign Up Functional Page
+3.Sign Up Functional Page.
-4.Sorting algorithm  for sorting things in the categorized pages 5.Drop Down Menu
+4.Sorting algorithm  for sorting things in the categorized pages.
+5.Drop Down Menu.